emmaoliviamellgren/emmaoliviamellgren/README.md

 ### 👋 Hi, I'm Emma - Frontend Dev in the Making!

-🎓 Currently studying to become a Front End Developer at [KYH](https://www.linkedin.com/school/kyh).
+🎓 Studying to become a Front End Developer at [KYH](https://www.linkedin.com/school/kyh).

-🚀 Looking for LIA in the Stockholm area!
+🚀 Currently developing my skills in TypeScript!

 💻 Mastering the art of crafting engaging user interfaces.
 I'm eager to learn and grow in tech!